reTHINK-project/dev-standalone-apps/plugins/cordova-plugin-bluetoothle/readme.md

 ## To Do ##

 * Expand Windows support
-* Operation queueing on Android (possibly).
-See Queuing section below.
 * Improved notifications on peripheral/server role between Android and iOS
 * Code refactoring.
 It's getting pretty messy.